JensDll/vue3-form-validation/README.md

   - **Description** - `True` during validation after calling `validateFields`.
 - `errors`
   - **Type** - `ComputedRef<string[]>`
-  - **Description** - Array of all current validation errors messages.
+  - **Description** - Array of all current validation error messages.

-`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field:
+`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field.

 ```ts
 type TransformedField<T> = {